pmaxwellward/manual/Migrate2.md

 # Migrating v1 Plugins to v2

-The API of VCV Rack v2 has been designed to be nearly backward-compatible with v1 plugins, so updating your plugin to v2 likely only involves the following step and a recompile.
+The API of VCV Rack v2 has been designed to be nearly backward-compatible with v1 plugins, so updating your plugin to v2 likely only involves a version update and a recompile.

 ## Update plugin version to v2